-Low Intensity Infrared
+Low Intensity Infrared Heater

 A standard 4″ diameter inlet air collar allows for connection to outside air without the use of supply fans.
 The system is approved for either directly vented or indirectly vented operation without the use of a vacuum pump.

-The power burner along with combustion chamber, heat exchangers and reflectors comprise the entire heater.
+The power burner along with the combustion chamber, heat exchangers and reflectors comprise the entire heater.
 These heaters are CSA International Designed Certified to ANSI/CGA Standards.

-The low-intensity burner utilizes a 1/25th HP, 120V AC single phase-60Hz motor and centrifugal blower which provides 148 CFH free air with a 1.47 full load AMP draw on A & B Series and 138 CFH free air with a 1.33 full load AMP draw on C Series.
+The low intensity burner utilizes a 1/25th HP, 120V AC single phase-60Hz motor and centrifugal blower which provides 148 CFH free air with a 1.47 full load AMP draw on A & B Series and 138 CFH free air with a 1.33 full load AMP draw on C Series.
 A fixed air orifice plate regulates the appropriate air required for combustion.
 Gas is introduced to the burner by a two stage redundant gas valve.

 Gas is then regulated by two orifices, an easily accessible subsidiary orifice sized for the appropriate length and BTUH rating of the burner and a fixed main orifice.
 Air and gas are thoroughly mixed in a spiral motion by the burner core assembly and are then ignited by direct spark at the ignition module.